Economically High-Order Unstructured-Grid Methods: Clarification and Efficient FSR Schemes: Forms of Conservation Law and Discretizations

 \subsection{Point-valued differential form: grid-less methods}

 One may directly discretize the differential form:

 which is derived from the conservation law (\ref{general_cl}) as a limit of zero control volume.
 In contrast to the cell-averaged form defined over a finite control volume, the differential form is defined at a point.
-For unstructured grids, the so-called grid-less methods \cite{Hong_Meshless:JCP2007,aiaa2009-596,Chiu_etal_meshless_SIAM_2014} or the generalized finite-difference methods \cite{HighOrder_GFD:JSC2020} are typical examples of directly discretizing the differential form with flux reconstruction at a point with nearby points around it as shown in Figure \ref{fig:stencil_gridless}.
-The latter is a generalized compact scheme, where flux derivatives are computed by solving a globally-coupled linear system.
+For unstructured grids, the so-called grid-less methods \cite{Hong_Meshless:JCP2007,aiaa2009-596,Chiu_etal_meshless_SIAM_2014} and the generalized finite-difference methods \cite{HighOrder_GFD:JSC2020} are typical examples of directly discretizing the differential form with flux reconstruction at a point with nearby points around it as shown in Figure \ref{fig:stencil_gridless}.
+The latter may be considered as a generalized compact scheme, where flux derivatives are computed by solving a globally-coupled linear system.
 In these methods, conservation is not automatically satisfied in the discrete sense unless carefully designed as such \cite{Hong_Meshless:JCP2007,Chiu_etal_meshless_SIAM_2014}; a conservative grid-less discretization \cite{Hong_Meshless:JCP2007} may be written in the form:

 where the flux balance term is understood as an approximation to the flux divergence at a point $j$ and ${\bf s}_j$ is simply ${\bf s}$ evaluated at a point $j$.
 In contrast to finite-volume methods in the previous sections, these methods may be more efficient especially since no flux quadrature is required.
 But they could actually be more expensive since it will require flux reconstructions for high-order accuracy \cite{HighOrder_GFD:JSC2020}.
 Therefore, these methods can potentially be economical options to unstructured-grid solvers if high-order accurate flux and solution derivatives can be efficiently evaluated, and thus should be given further attention.
 In this paper, we do not discuss these methods as our interest is in methods that can be implemented in existing codes without introducing new grid data and algorithms (e.g., implicit gradient methods \cite{HighOrder_GFD:JSC2020}).